Workshop Ensembles

 -

-New students will receive an email to sign up for in-person auditions.
+New students will need to sign up for in-person auditions.

 -